Transfer Application Requirements

 If you have completed fewer than 24 semester hours of college-level coursework or if you have not completed a college level math course, your high school transcript is required for application review.

 Previous Applicants and Returning Students

-Previous applicants - If you have applied to Radford within the past year you do not need to reapply, please complete the term change form to update your application to the semester that you would like to enroll.
+Previous applicants - If you applied to Radford but did not enroll within the past year, you do not need to reapply.
+Please complete the term change form to update your application to the semester that you would like to enroll.

 Returning Students - If you attended Radford University in the past and have not been enrolled for one or more semesters, complete our application for readmission.

 More information about readmission deadlines and criteria can be found on our Prior Applicant page.